Abstract of Rebecca Jane CLARK, 2024

 TRACK 2

 00.05 Dad left school at 14 years following undiagnosed Dyslexia (diagnosed as an adult).
 Recounts that he has the best memory of anyone.
 Mum supported him getting his 5th Form Certificate so that he could get work at the Dairy Factory.
 When she went to University he took on studying some University papers.
-They met after lectures in Dunedin and REBECCA would type up very accurate notes he recalled from his lecture.
+They met after lectures in Dunedin and she would type up very accurate notes he recalled from his lecture.

 05.10 In her 3rd year at University moved away from the idea of teaching to working in a museum moving to WELLINGTON to do Post Graduate work in Museum Heritage studies.
 The Head of Department queried reasons for choice of study.
 Response,” I have a BA and I’ve never been to a Museum and I’d like to find out why people like me never visit them.”
 She was the only person there not in love with museums.